riffomonas/RR_R25_2014/research_plan.md

 competition notes, "graduate students were often significantly dependent on the mentor or the mentor's lab for the training received, and postdoctoral fellows were primarily dependent on the mentor or mentor's lab at all institutions.
-Rather than being learned in prescribed curricula, **training in good laboratory practices that influence data reproducibility appears to be largely passed down from generation to generation of working scientists**, with substantial variation from laboratory to laboratory."
+Rather than being learned in prescribed curricula, training in good laboratory practices that influence data reproducibility appears to be largely passed down from generation to generation of working scientists, with substantial variation from laboratory to laboratory."
 It is clear that microbiome research is an important part of the NIH portfolio and that there is a dearth of training for its practitioners to insure reproducibility of methods.
 The proposed project